-Construction change order requests, or CORs as they are more commonly known, have a huge impact on construction project finances.
-Best case scenario, poor processes are expensive.
-Worse case, business reputation falters and legal disputes become a realistic possibility.
-On the other hand, even small improvements to your processes can have major, positive impacts.
+Construction change order requests, or CORs as they are more commonly known, have a critical impact on construction project finances.
+In the best-case scenario, poor processes are expensive.
+Worse case, the business reputation falters, and legal disputes become a realistic possibility.
+On the other hand, even minor improvements to your processes can have major positive impacts.

-On the subcontractor side, a great process means your CORs get approved more easily and are processed quicker.
-That’s good for cashflow and making the GC’s life easier has zero downside.
+On the Specialty Contractor side, a great process means your CORs get approved faster and are processed more quickly.
+That’s good for cash flow, and making the GC’s life easier has zero downsides.

-On the GC side, a great COR process allows you to more accurately maintain project costs, cut down on administrative overhead and generally, allow your project management team(s) to focus on other components of the project...
+On the GC side, an effective COR process allows you to more accurately maintain project costs, cut down on administrative overhead, and generally allows your project management team(s) to focus on other components of the project...

 There are a few measures that contractors can take to see immediate results.
-In this article, we outline 5 construction change order best practices that you can implement now to see measurable results.
+In this article, we outline five construction change order best practices you can implement now to see measurable results.

 Top 5 Construction Change Order Best Practices:

-- Replace paper time & material tags with a digital system
+- Replace paper T&M Tags with a digital system

 - Improve change order forms by eliminating handwriting and attaching photos and other documentation